This post is actually the culmination of a few short trips to Amsterdam in the Netherlands.

 Baby pancakes with icing sugar are a popular snack, as are chips and sausages with a range of sauces, including a delicious curry sauce.
 Traditional Dutch cheese, Gouda, is also available all over Amsterdam, and makes for a good souvenir.
 The supermarkets are also really great if you’re on a budget, they have a lot of fresh produce and healthier options than I am used to seeing in the UK’s major shops.

-There is obviously much more to Amsterdam than that which I’ve listed above; it’s infamous sex industry, the Anne Frank museum, its tulips and festivals, to name a few – but I hope that I have provided a good starting point for getting to know this picturesque city.
+There is obviously much more to Amsterdam than that which I’ve listed above; it’s infamous sex industry, the Anne Frank museum and its tulips and festivals, to name a few – but I hope that I have provided a good starting point for getting to know this picturesque city.

 What’s your favourite part of Amsterdam?
 Where else in the Netherlands is worth a visit?